BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 The following items are recommended, but don't let their absence stop you from securing your digital assets:

-* [  ] Small Home Safe (For example: [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) )
+* [  ] Small Home Safe (For example a cheap option is [https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/](https://www.amazon.com/AmazonBasics-Security-Safe-0-5-Cubic-Feet/dp/B00UG9HB1Q/) and a more secure option, better able to protect your materials is [SentrySafe](https://www.amazon.com/SentrySafe-SFW123DSB-Fireproof-Waterproof-Combination/dp/B005P12F2K?th=1)[^whichsafe].
 * [  ] Safety Deposit Box at Bank[^safetydeposit] or other institution

 The following items are even more optional, but will increase the resilience of your scenario: